vatesfr/xen-orchestra/self_service.md

 The self-service feature is the possibility for users to create new VMs.
 That's different from delegating existing resources to them, and it leads to a lot of side-effects.

 > This feature is not yet available yet.
-Still, we already made efforts to design it, it should be done in the next months.
+However, it should be released very soon.

 ## Set of resources

+### Permiter

 To allow people creating VMs as they want, we need to give them a *part* of your XenServer resources (disk space, CPUs, RAM).
 You can call this "general quotas" if you like.
 But you need first to decide how those quota applies in your infrastructure: